oceanprotocol/docs/content/concepts/did-ddo.md

   - name  = defines the parameter name (this is sent as HTTP param or key towards algo)
   - type  = defines the form type  (text, number, select, boolean)
   - label = defines the label which is displayed
-  - required = if this field is mandatory to have a user input.
+  - required = if this field is mandatory to have a consumer input.
   - default  = default value
   - description = description of this element
   - options = for select types, a list of options